 “Doing a construction project is like climbing Mount Everest – you have to make sure you pick the right Sherpa to get you to the summit safely,” says Lawson.
 “It’s challenging and complicated, but if you’re in good hands and you trust your team, the end result will be everything you hoped for.”

-For more information on S+H Construction, visit shconstruction.com.This post is a sponsored collaboration between S+H Construction and Boston magazine's advertising department.
+For more information on S+H Construction, visit shconstruction.com.This is a paid partnership between S+H Construction and Boston Magazine's City/Studio